Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

   for failover scenarios.
 The following steps are required for an ingest source to deal with a failing media processing entity.

-   The CMAF ingest source may implement the following recommendations to achieve failover support.
+   The [=CMAF ingest=] source should implement the following recommendations to achieve failover support.

      1. The ingest source MUST use a timeout in order of segment duration (1-6 seconds)